Starting your Literature Review

 Hire a coach or Dissertation Strategist

-Given the support level of many online PhD programs - having a second person on your side to support you when needed is invaluable.
-Your Literature Review is where you will start to really delve in with a lot of love and labor.
-Getting it correct is crucial.
+Given the inadequate support level of many online PhD programs - having another person on your side to support you when needed is invaluable.
+Your Literature Review is the most time-consuming chapter of your dissertation, requiring a lot of love and labor.
+Getting it correct is crucial for your dissertation's credibility.

 Develop an Organizing Framework